- 17th century buildings

 University College is the oldest of the thirty-six colleges of Oxford University.
 It is located at the centre of the city, minutes away from shops, restaurants, pubs, parks, museums, theatres and the river.
 The historic buildings have been modernised for 21st century needs and there are several peaceful courtyards and gardens.

-The study rooms available, occupied in term time by our students, are equipped with bed linen, towels and a hospitality tray with tea and coffee
+The study rooms available, occupied in term time and vacation periods by our students, are equipped with bed linen, towels and a hospitality tray with tea and coffee

-making facilities, refrigerator, card operated telephones (cards sold at the lodge) and will be serviced daily by the friendly scouts.
-All rooms are fitted with a hand basin and there are showers and toilets on each floor.
+making facilities including a small refrigerator and will be serviced daily by the friendly scouts.
+All rooms are fitted with a hand basin and there are showers and toilets in each staircase or block.

 We regret that our rooms are unsuitable for those with mobility problems.